[updated Nov. 2024]

 “…and without implementing artificial intelligence (AI) successfully, you will be replaced.”

-1. Software IP value for AI companies, etc. can also—at least in theory—be captured in patents.
-But that’s a can of worms for another post…. ↩︎
+- Software IP value for AI companies, etc. can also—at least in theory—be captured in patents, but that raises a whole other historical can of worms (which led to the industry turning to copyright law in the first place).
+See id. ↩︎